-The psychological treatment approach is grounded in Cognitive Behavioural Therapy (which helps to change unhelpful or unhealthy habits of thinking, feeling and behaving) with key components of Dialectical Behaviour Therapy.
+The psychological treatment approach is grounded in Cognitive Behavioural Therapy, which helps to change unhelpful or unhealthy habits of thinking, feeling and behaving.
+This is accompanied by key components of Dialectical Behaviour Therapy.

-An important part of this program is a commitment to regular support group attendance and practice of the skills introduced.
+An important part of this program is a commitment to regular group attendance and committed practice of the skills introduced.